Otter Rail and River Run

 Sidmouth, United Kingdom • 11 Jul 2026

-The Otter Rail and River Run is an annual community running event held on the village playing field in Tipton St John, Sidmouth.
-It was first held in 2007 to mark the 40th anniversary of the Tipton St John playing field.
-The event is organised by Tipton St John Playing Field Association in conjunction with Sidmouth Running Club and is held under ARC rules.
+Otter Rail and River Run is a community organised off-road running event based at Tipton St John playing field.
+The event is staged by the Tipton St John Playing Field Association with support from Sidmouth Running Club and is held under ARC rules.
+It was first run in 2007.

 Distances